Matinsalami/DataScience/README.md

-All the datasets are from Kaggle
+All the datasets are from Kaggle.
 I have tried to implement each project from scratch with proper comments and explanations